 Yes, you can paint UPVC windows and doors with specialized paints designed for plastic surfaces.
 Proper preparation, including thorough cleaning and priming, is crucial for achieving a durable and attractive finish on UPVC.

-UPVC is a popular material for windows and doors due to its durability, low maintenance, and energy efficiency.
-However, the limited color options available when installing UPVC fixtures can leave homeowners feeling stuck with a look they don’t love.
-Painting UPVC offers a solution to this problem, allowing you to update your home’s appearance without replacing entire units.
+UPVC is a popular choice for windows and doors due to its durability, low maintenance, and energy efficiency.
+While modern UPVC fixtures are available in a wide range of colors and can even be professionally sprayed in any RAL shade, homeowners with older installations may want a fresh new look.
+Painting UPVC provides an affordable way to update your home’s appearance without replacing the entire unit.

 Benefits of Painting UPVC Windows and Doors